lserman/hubotgf/README.md

   # base URL for Hubot, so that Hubot GF can contact Hubot via HTTP to respond to messages
   config.hubot_url = 'http://your-hubot.herokuapp.com'

-  # catchall worker that is performed when no workers listen for the command
+  # catchall worker that is performed when no workers listen for the command.
+This worker should
+  # include HubotGf::Worker and respond to `call`, which is passed the command given
   config.catchall_worker = nil

   # can be any lambda/proc that accepts these 3 arguments.
 This closure will be executed